 Supported networks

-Viem supports any of the Superchain networks.
+Viem supports any of the OP Stack networks.
 The OP Stack networks are included in Viem by default.
 If you want to use a network that isn’t included by default, you can add it to Viem’s chain configurations.Dependencies

 Create a demo project

 You’re going to use Viem for this tutorial.
-Since Viem is a Node.js library, you’ll need to create a Node.js project to use it.Want to create a new wallet for this tutorial?
+Since Viem is a Node.js library, you’ll need to create a Node.js project to use it.Make a project folder

 cast installed you can run cast wallet new in your terminal to create a new wallet and get the private key.Get ETH on Sepolia